 Museum of Senses Split – Vortex Room

 The room that is not exactly for everyone is called the Vortex Room.
 The goal is to go through the tunnel and walk straight there, but I’m sure it will be difficult to succeed because your brain and senses will be completely confused.
 I was lying on the bed with as many as 1000 nails without any hurt.
 Finally, I will point out the laser harp where you will play the melody by waving your hands in the air.
-If you have any questions about the attractions of the Museum of Sensation of Split, please visit the following link.
 A ticket price for adults is 80 kunas and for children 50 kunas.

 Find out more information about the Museum of Senses Split on: